yousefelassal/quote-cron/README.md

 > Fear grows in darkness; if you think there's a bogeyman around, turn on the light.

 > You're not obligated to win.
 You're obligated to keep trying to do the best you can every day.

+> We don't know a millionth of one percent about anything.